 Our current stockholders hold a substantial number of shares that they will be able to sell in the public market in the near future.
 Upon the consummation of this offering, 11,995,000 shares of our common stock will be outstanding.
 As of April 28, 2005, 1,847,248 additional shares of our common stock were subject to outstanding stock options, of which 29,654 will be exercised by certain selling stockholders in connection with this offering.
 All of the shares sold in this offering will be freely tradeable, except for any shares acquired by holders who are subject to market stand-off provisions or lock-up agreements entered into in connection with this offering, or by any of our "affiliates," as that term is defined in Rule 144 promulgated under the Securities Act of 1933, as amended, which generally includes officers, directors and 10% or greater stockholders.
 The remaining 8,145,000 shares of our common stock held by existing stockholders are restricted shares, which may be sold in the public market only if they are registered or if they qualify for an exemption from registration under Rules 144 or 701 promulgated under the Securities Act of 1933, as amended.
-Sales of a significant portion of the shares of our common stock outstanding after this offering will continue to be restricted as a result of securities laws or contractual arrangements, including lock-up agreements entered into between our directors and officers and the representatives of the underwriters in this offering.
+Sales of a significant portion of the shares of our common stock words outstanding after this offering will continue to be restricted as a result of securities laws or contractual arrangements, including lock-up agreements entered into between our directors and officers and the representatives of the underwriters in this offering.
 These lock-up agreements restrict holders' ability to transfer their stock for 180 days after the date of this prospectus.
-These lock-up agreements cover 9,115,344 fully diluted shares of our common stock.
-The managing underwriter may, however, waive the lock-up period at any time for any stockholder who is party to a lockup agreement.
+These lock-up agreements.
 In addition, following consummation of this offering, Hampshire Equity Partners will have certain registration rights related to shares of our common stock held by it.
-Sales of a substantial number of shares of our common stock after this offering, or after the expiration of applicable lock-up periods, could cause our stock price to fall and/or impair our ability to raise capital through the sale of additional stock.
+Sales of a substantial number of shares of our common stock after this offering, or after the expiration of applicable lock-up periods, could cause our stock price to fall and/or impair our ability to raise capital thr